botamochi6277/m5stack-avatar/README.md

 ### Prerequisites

-* USB Driver is installed throwgh [Getting Started: Installing the USB Driver](http://www.m5stack.com/assets/docs/)
+* USB Driver is installed through [Getting Started: Installing the USB Driver](http://www.m5stack.com/assets/docs/)
 * Any of IDE is set up
   * This library is confirmed on __Arduino IDE__ and __Platform IO__ for now